jpsalvadorm63/react-briza/react_router/COURSE_09.md

 client (#3).
 If not, React will throw a warning.

 As always when dealing with React, we're going to need to talk about webpack at some point.
-We're not going to use Create React App so we'll have to roll our own configuration.
+We're not going to use Create React Widget so we'll have to roll our own configuration.
 For the sake of keeping this tutorial as focused as possible, I'll paste the `webpack.config.js` file and the `package.json` below then highlight the important parts.